danielaparker/acons/README.md

 {
     ac::ndarray<double,1> a = {0,1,2,3,4,5,6,7,8,9};

-    // Extracting a part of the array with a ac::slice object ac::ndarray_view<double,1> v(a, {ac::slice(2,7,2)});
+    // Extracting a part of the array with a slice object ac::ndarray_view<double,1> v(a, {ac::slice(2,7,2)});
     std::cout << v << "\n\n";
 }